-Celebrate the leopard shark and other local marine life during SHARK SUMMER this July and August.
+Celebrate the leopard shark and other local marine life during SHARK SUMMER at Birch Aquarium.

 Activities, presentations, and exhibits

 are vulnerable and critical members of ocean habitats.
 Learn the latest in

 shark research, discover the fascinating lives of our local sharks, and get

 hands-on with shark teeth, skin, and other biofacts.

 ESET is proud to sponsor Shark Summer 2015 and Dr. Andy Nosal’s research and expeditions, which use technology to safely tag and track leopard sharks.
 ESET is offering Birch Aquarium friends a free 30-day trial of its Internet security products.
 Learn more at www.eset.com/us/birch.